-- A. Must be at least 18 years of age at date of application and have a high school diploma, GED, or high school equivalency diploma. - B. Must be physically fit and able to perform all tasks of the trade, with or without reasonable accommodations. - C. Must furnish proof of age and educational background. - D. Must be willing to accept safety and OSHA standards. - E. Must be able to meet required norms on the ACT.
-Applicants without ACT scores or insufficient ACT scores must take the Accuplacer.
-Scores from all assessments will be valid for up to five years from the test date.
+- A. Must be at least 18 years of age at date of application and have a high school diploma, GED, or high school equivalency diploma. - B. Must be physically fit and able to perform all tasks of the trade, with or without reasonable accommodations. - C. Must furnish proof of age and educational background. - D. Must be willing to accept safety and OSHA standards. - E. Must possess a valid driver's license at time of placement or prove ability to get to and from school and work. - F. Applicants will be required to take a recognized substance abuse test at the time of initial job placement.
+They may also be subject to random drug testing while on a job site.
+The cost of the testing will be paid for by the employer or local committee.